 Oral antifungal medicines often kill fungi but do not

 immediately improve the appearance of the nail.

-- Nausea, vomiting, belly pain.
+- Nausea that doesn't go away, vomiting, or belly pain.

 - Loss of appetite.